 Dig your pit quickly in a representative area for your test.
 Don’t waste time, but also keep your pit wall where you will do your test vertical and smooth.

 How deep to dig a snowpit:

-Since it’s difficult for humans to trigger avalanches more than about 1.5 meters (5 feet) thick, (unless they are triggered from a shallower spot) I seldom dig snowpits deeper unless I specifically know there’s a deeper weak-layer that may cause problems.
+Since it’s difficult for humans to trigger avalanches more than about 1.5 meters (5 feet) thick, (unless they are triggered from a shallower spot) you seldom need to dig snowpits deeper unless you specifically know there’s a deeper weak-layer that may cause problems.
 If you already know that the deep layers have no worries, then just concentrate on the shallow snow.
 Each situation is a little different and in time you will get a feel for it.
 But in general, keep your snowpits less than 1.5 to 2 meters deep unless you know of a good reason to go deeper.

 Where to dig a snowpit:

 Where to dig a snowpit is probably more important than how to dig one.
 Choosing a representative location is an art, and art is difficult to describe.

 Dig it on a slope most representative of the slope you are interested in but without putting yourself in danger.
 Often you can find a small representative test-slope–one that won’t kill you if it does slide.
 Never dive into the middle of a dangerous avalanche path without first gathering lots of additional data about the stability of the slope.

 Don’t dig it along ridgelines where the wind has affected the snow–a common mistake.
 Although sometimes the crown face of an avalanche may break right up to the ridge, the place where we most often trigger avalanches is 100 or more feet (30 meters) down off the ridge.
 Avoid thick trees because conditions are often quite different than on open slopes.
 Avoid places where people have compacted the snow.